tasket/wyng-backup/README.md

 #### send

-Performs a backup by sending volume data to a new archive session (each session under an archival volume represents the entire contents of the source volume at that time, even if only changed data is sent):
+Performs a backup by sending volume data to a new archive session; this is always incremental unless it is the first time a volume is being sent.
+Each session under an archival volume represents the entire contents of the source volume at that time, even if only changed data is sent.
+All volumes that were added to the archive will be included unless volume names are specified or `--volex` is used to exclude volumes.

 ```